glewis17/velodyne/README.rst

 Velodyne_ is a collection of ROS_ packages supporting `Velodyne high definition 3D LIDARs`_ .

+This repo is a fork of https://github.com/ros-drivers/velodyne, with modifications made for DDL use.

 **Warning**::

   The master branch normally contains code being tested for the next